tidev/titanium-sdk/README.md

 The `tests` folder contains the test suite.
 Any files living within that directory are copied on top of the test app's structure.

+### Update packaged modules

+Some modules like ti.map or ti.facebook are included with the SDK.
+To update to the latest versions you have to edit the links in `support/module/packaged/modules.json` and run `node build/scons-modules-integrity.js`.
+This will download the files and update the integrity values.

 ## Legal

 Titanium is a registered trademark of TiDev Inc. All Titanium trademark and patent rights were transferred and assigned to TiDev Inc. on 04/07/2022.
 Please see the LEGAL information about using our trademarks, privacy policy, terms of usage and other legal information at https://tidev.io/legal.